Local Well-posedness of the Free-Boundary Incompressible Magnetohydrodynamics with Surface Tension: Existence and uniqueness for the linearized approximate system

 We aim to construct $\eta$ and $v$ that solve

-The rest of this section is devoted to show the existence of $\eta, v$ by first establishing the existence of the weak solution and then boosting up their regularity.
+The rest of this section is devoted to showing the existence of $(\eta, v)$ by first establishing the existence of the weak solution and then boosting up their regularity.
 The construction of the solution for the nonlinear $\kk$-problem will be postponed until the next section.

-We will adapt the method developed in Coutand-Shkoller\cite{coutand2007LWP} to study the weak solution for \eqref{linearized}.
-Also, due to technical reasons, it appears that it is more convenient for us to first construct the weak solution of \eqref{linearized} in $L^2(0,T; H^{-1}(\Omega))$ and then prove that this solution in fact has $L^2(0,T;H^1(\Omega))$ regularity.
+We will adapt the method developed in Coutand-Shkoller \cite{coutand2007LWP} to construct the weak solution for \eqref{linearized}.
+In particular, we study the penalized $\la$-problem \eqref{penalized} whose solution $(\xi_\la, w_\la, q_\la)$ can be obtained by the Galerkin's approximation.
+Also, we show that this solution converges to that of \eqref{linearized} when $\la\to 0$.
+We mention here that in \cite{coutand2007LWP}, the authors were able to prove $w_\la \in L^2(0, T; H^1(\Omega))$, which allowed them to obtain a strong solution of the incompressible Euler equations after taking the limit.
+However, the coupling between the velocity and magnetic field prevents us from employing this technique, as we cannot boost the regularity of $w_\la$ alone without considering $\bp\xi_\la$.
+Because of this, it appears that we have to first construct the weak solution of \eqref{linearized} in $L^2(0,T; H^{-1}(\Omega))$ (Section \ref{section la problem}), and then prove that this solution in fact has $L^2(0,T;H^1(\Omega))$ regularity by employing a bootstrap argument (Subsection \ref{sect boundary term}).

+\begin{rmk} There is another reason that prevents us from improving the regularity of $(w_\la, \bp\xi_\la)$.
+Unlike $w_\la$, the energy estimate \eqref{ODE L^2 energy eps} fails to give any control of the normal component of $\bp\xi_\la$ on the boundary.
+This is, however, required for estimating $\bp\xi_\la$ in $H^1(\Omega)$. \end{rmk}